 Garages and Driveways

 Men are stubborn about their classic cars.
 There, I've said it, and let me tell you how you can use this to your advantage.
 Men will buy a classic car and park it in their garage, much to the chagrin of their wives.
 The husband doesn't seem to notice that she now needs to scrape ice from her own car's windshield and soak her new hairdo when she runs from her car to the house in the pouring rain carrying overloaded bags of shopping.

 As a classic car dealer, this is good news for you because if the husband seems to have abandoned the project car, his wife will do everything she can to get that car sold.
 If you show up and are interested, you will not only likely have a sale, you'll have a bargain!
 If left to their own devices, men will honestly believe that they will get around to restoring the abandoned car in the garage.
 But his wife doesn't believe this and wants her parking spot back.

 Let me tell you a little story.
 One Saturday, my husband and I loaded up the kids for a leisurely drive around.
 This is something we did often to source our cars.
 Saturday is the best day, as the garage doors are open when people are doing yard work and washing their cars.
 As we drove by one garage, we caught sight of a chrome headlight sticking out of a tarp.
 It had the potential to be our next bargain.

 My husband got out and started chatting with the man who was 20 years his senior.
 The man showed him the car and after a few minutes said, "I have a few more in the back yard if you want to see them."
-On the acre behind his house, he had several classic cars Over the years he bought them and parked them in his garden amongst his tomato and cucumber plants.
+On the acre behind his house, he had several classic cars.
+Over the years he bought them and parked them in his back garden among his tomato and cucumber plants.
 He had a love of the classics but no idea what he planned to do with them.

 Advertise to Buy Classics